Bone Grafting FAQs

 Patients missing teeth due to decay or accident benefit from dental implants that are placed directly into the jawbone to mimic a natural tooth.
 Implants are successful cosmetically and functionally, but you can only qualify for one if you have adequate bone and healthy gums.
-If you don’t have enough bone volume – or it’s too thin or too soft – the implant surgery might fail.
+If you don’t have enough bone volume – or it’s too thin or too soft – the implant surgery could potentially fail.

 Grafting restores your bone levels and health in your jaw, making an implant possible.